williycole/student-data-visualization/README.md

 # Fullstack project focused on data vizualization.
-This project use React, MongoDB Atlas, and MongoDB Realm for a BaaS and Hosting
+This project use React, Tailwind, ReCharts, MongoDB Atlas, and MongoDB Realm for a BaaS and Hosting.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).